georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County where the ticket was issued and date of birth

-How do I Pay a Ticket Online in Georgia?
+How Do I Pay a Ticket Online in Georgia?

 Interested persons may use the Locate or pay my ticket tool to find and pay their citations by searching through courts’ databases.
 This tool features a variety of third-party services with which payments can be processed online.
-However, the traffic citations will only be available these platforms 7 - 21 business days after the offender receives it.
+However, the traffic citations may only be available these platforms 7 - 21 business days after the offender receives it.

 Additionally, some cities, counties, and county courts provide online services to receive ticket payments within their jurisdiction.
-Before making payment online, the offender must inquire from the court clerk if the violation can be paid online.
+Before making payment online, the offender should inquire from the court clerk if the violation can be paid online.

 • The citation number located on the upper right corner of the document